Graduation (album): Commercial performance

 In its second week on the Billboard 200, Graduation outsold Curtis, 226,000 copies to 143,000.
 By the next week, on October 3, 2007, the former had sold a total of 1.3 million copies in the US.
 By year's end, Graduation was the third most-downloaded and best-selling album of 2007 on iTunes Store.
-Graduation became West's third consecutive studio album to sell over two million copies in the United States, and it was certified double platinum by the Recording Industry Association of America (RIAA) for shipping two million copies on October 18, 2007.
+Graduation became West's third consecutive studio album to sell over 2 million copies in the United States, and it was certified double platinum by the Recording Industry Association of America (RIAA) for shipping 2 million copies on October 18, 2007.
 As of June 14, 2013, Nielsen Soundscan reported that the album has since grossed over 2.7 million copies in the US.
-The 957,000 copies sold in the first week of Graduations release stood as the sixth largest first week sales in hip hop history up to January 7, 2019.
+The 957,000 copies sold in the first week of Graduation's release stood as the sixth largest first week sales in hip-hop history up to January 7, 2019.

 In the United Kingdom, Graduation debuted at number-one on the UK Albums Chart dated September 22, 2007.
-As of January 22, 2021, the album has been certified Double Platinum by the British Phonographic Industry (BPI), with sales of 600,000 copies in the UK.
+As of August 9, 2024, the album has been certified triple platinum by the British Phonographic Industry (BPI), with sales of 900,000 copies in the UK.
 In 2018, Official Charts Company revealed that Graduation was the 25th highest-selling rap album in the UK in the 21st century.
 For the issue date of September 20, 2007, Graduation debuted atop the Canadian Albums Chart.
 On January 10, 2008, the album was certified double platinum by Music Canada for sales of 200,000 copies.